Genetic discrimination: Race

-Researchers emphasize that race is not a scientifically valid concept and cannot accurately describe biological variation.
-Attempts to do using genetics may lead down a slippery slope toward scientific racism, the pseudoscientific practice of justifying racism using empirical evidence.
-Though the human genome is extremely complex, humans share 99.9% of their DNA and differences among people cannot be attributed to social categories of race.

-Some cases, however, have found statistical evidence of genetic differences between human populations, such as mutations within the Duffy blood group.
+Some cases have found statistical evidence of genetic differences between human populations, such as mutations within the Duffy blood group.
 Yet research looking at 109 genetic markers across 16 populations by Guido Barbujani "does not suggest that the racial subdivision of our species reflects any major discontinuity in our genome".
 As genomic research continues to investigate human genetic variation on a large scale, racial genetic discrimination remains a concern for many.

 Linking genetic conditions and treatments to race

 State governments in the United States have attempted to combat racial discrimination by barring instances of discrimination by insurers that involve linking specific genetic conditions to race, such as the sickle cell trait in African Americans.
 Further, therapeutic interventions or treatments based on genetic variants associated with race can sometimes be inaccurate and lead to negative health outcomes.
 An example of this has been doctors prescribing an improper dosage of a drug called warfarin prescribed to African American populations, despite research disproving they require a higher dose than white populations.
-The medical community recognizes that genetic variants—such as predisposition to drug metabolism among others—make up only one facet of a person’s health, which is also impacted by their environment and lifestyle.
+The medical community recognizes that genetic variants—such as predisposition to drug metabolism among others—make up only one facet of a person's health, which is also impacted by their environment and lifestyle.